 Her studies include ‘Mentoring Girls and Young Women’, with Journey of Young Women, ‘Global Rites of Passage Leadership Training’ with The Rites of Passage Institute, ‘Into Adulthood, Facilitators Training’ with Adventureworks WA and 'Rites of Passage Leadership Training' with Rites Together.
 Eve is also an 'Attunement Therapy Practitioner and holds a certificate as a practitioner in NLP.
 For the benefit of her own self-development, Eve has completed a wealth of courses and workshops that support her in her work with youth.

-Karen and Eve both hold valid Working with Children Checks and First Aid qualifications.
+Karen and Eve both hold valid Working with Children Checks, First Aid qualifications and insurance.